IBM/opensource-ai-workshop/docs/lab-2/README.md

 !!! note
     You can try using the built-in autocomplete and code assistant functions to generate any missing code.
     In our example, we're missing a "main" entry point to the script.
-Try hitting `cmd/ctrl + I` again, and typing in something like: "write a main function for my game that plays twenty rounds of Conway's game of life using the `board()` function."
+Try hitting `cmd + I` again, and typing in something like: "write a main function for my game that plays twenty rounds of Conway's game of life using the `board()` function."
 What happens?